i-godz/i-godz/README.md

 - 👾 A senior student working his way around things.

+-  🌍 Based in Cairo.

-- 👍 Looking for opportunities to join as an intern/full time in deep learning fields.
+- 👍 Looking for opportunities to join as an intern in Data Analysis & Data Science fields.

 - 👨‍💻 All of my projects are available at my <a href="https://zyadwael.glitch.me" target="blank">**portfolio**</a>.